The Airline that Doesn’t Fly Anywhere

 Last year, Baltia rebranded as US Global Airways and shifted operations from JFK to Stewart International Airport — a much smaller airport near Albany, New York.
 The new goal of the renamed company is, per Forbes, to provide service from the region to Tel Aviv and Paris by March of 2018.
 That requires new planes, which they plan to lease instead of purchase; raising $50 million in funding; and getting the Federal Aviation Administration to grant it carrier certification (which it never has).

 Either way, the airline is destined for history.
-If it succeeds, it will be the airline which took nearly 30 years to take to the skies; if it fails, it’ll be the 30-year-old airline that never took off.
+If it succeeds, it will be the airline that took nearly 30 years to take to the skies; if it fails, it’ll be the 30-year-old airline that never took off.
 (They’re aiming for #1, but #2 feels a lot more likely.)

 Bonus fact: As the communist hold on the Soviet Union waned, so did the censorship of the media.
 That allowed for some odd hoaxes.
 In the spring of 1991, Leningrad Television aired a segment in which Sergey Kuryokhin, a musician, pretended to be a historian and told viewers that Vladimir Lenin had a habit of taking psychedelic mushrooms.
 Lenin shroomed so often, Kuryokhin claimed, that Lenin “eventually became a mushroom himself ” per Wikipedia.
 Enough people fell for the ruse that the Soviet government put out a statement denying that Lenin could have been a mushroom because “a mammal cannot be a plant.”
 (Mushrooms, of course, are fungi, not plants, but no one ever accused Lenin of being a fun guy.)